elimc/jumpstart/README.md

  │   ├── inc — All PHP classes and function files.
 These have been abstracted from functions.php.
  │   └── js — All js files.
  │       ├── custom — JS written by developer.
+ │       ├── min — Minified JS to be loaded into theme.
  │		 └── vendor — JS written by a third party.
  │   ├── scss — All cutom SASS files and partials.
  │   ├── jumpstart-init.php — Bootstrap file to load files in the inc directory.
  │   └── style.scss — Loads all SCSS files.
+ ├── parts — Template parts inside the loop.
 ```
 # Install